top of page

 Storytelling...

-When you craft a bramble basket sitting in community around a fire, that fire invites a circle, and the circle invites stories.
+When you craft a bramble basket sitting by a fire, that fire invites a circle, and the circle invites stories.

-There's nothing more magical than a storytelling around the fire.
+There's nothing more magical than a story told around the fire.
 Especially, the old stories.

 Folktales and fairytales told together around a fire outside engage not just hands and mind with nature, but also heart.

-This rekindle something deep inside us - the knowledge that people and place are intricately linked, and that healing the land means healing ourselves as well.
+This rekindles something deep inside us - the knowledge that people and place are intricately linked, and that healing the land means healing ourselves as well.

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal.